sachinsu/sachinsu.github.io/work_journal/life.md

     -  The entity that signs a certificate is called the issuer (or certificate authority) and the entity named in the certificate is called the subject.

 - Economics
 	- The real cost of anything is still its value in alternative usage. e.g. The real cost of building a bridge are the other things that could have been built with same labor and material.
+	- The nirvana fallacy is the informal fallacy of comparing actual things with unrealistic, idealized alternatives. comparing imperfect market solution to a government solution.
+	- politics reduces cost of irrationality
+	- In price-coordinated economy, nobody needs to know specifics of all the things.
+	- The crucial requirement for maintaining growth and progress is that successful experiments be continued and unsuccessful experiments be terminated.
+     - What is important is not the success or failure of particular individuals or companies, but the success of particular knowledge and insights in prevailing despite the blindness or resistance of others.
+Given the scarcity of such resources, an economy in which they have decisive advantages is an economy which itself has greater advantages in creating higher standards of living.
+A Society that taps all kinds of talents from all kind of resources has advantage.No economic system can depend on the continuing wisdom of select few (Existing leaders).
+Economic pressures (Competition @ Marketplace, irrate stackholders etc.) can force leaders to change course.
+Hence economies under the thumb of commisars have seldom matched track record of capitalist economies.
+	- The difference between limited knowledge of business executive from government official is that he is received instructions from others on what to do while government official is giving instructions to others and compelling them to obey.